 Contributions addressing systems and applications should describe the development, implementation or evaluation of innovative, AI-based tools and systems in the biomedical application domain.
 These papers should both link the work to underlying theory, and either

 The scope of the conference includes the following areas:

 - Machine learning, knowledge discovery and data mining,

 - Document classification and information retrieval,

-- Bayesian networks, fuzzy logic and reasoning under uncertainty,
+- Bayesian networks, fuzzy logic

 - Temporal and spatial representation and reasoning,